barseghyanartur/django-elasticsearch-dsl-drf/docs/indexing_troubleshooting.rst

 When indexing lots of data (millions of records), you might get timeout exceptions.

-A couple of possible solutions (complimentary) are listed below.
+A couple of possible solutions (complementary) are listed below.
 All of them are independent and not strictly related to each other.
 Thus, you may just use one or a couple or all of them.
 It's totally up to you.